Jinlei2000/Lei_Samuel/queries.md

 Order can be:

-- field = all fields from material model
+- field = all fields from user model
 - direction = `ASC` or `DESC`

 Search by fullname